-We have now re-opened recruitment for NHS Volunteer Responders across specific locations that are
+We have now re-opened recruitment for NHS Volunteer Responders across England.
+When we reach our

 NHS Volunteer Responders

 Volunteer Responders has been set up to support the NHS and the social care sector during the COVID-19

 pandemic.
 To do this we need an 'army' of volunteers who can support vulnerable people in England

 who are at most risk from the virus to stay well.
 Our doctors, nurses, those working in local authorities